kentlouisetonino/backend-nodejs-exercise-tracker/README.md

 ## Description

 > A server-side application that allows you to add a user and tracks their exercise progress.
+This is my final solution of the FreeCodeCampe Exercise Tracker challenge.

 <br />